Skip to main

 Three Principles for Educators to Keep in Mind

-1. These tools are constantly changing.
+1. The capabilities and sophistication of these tools are constantly changing.

-Both of the examples above impact possibilities for using AI in assignment design.
 Instructors should experiment with common GenAI tools to stay aware of what they are capable of and how that might impact their teaching and in-class uses from day to day.

 The ethical questions and unknowns surrounding generative AI are numerous.
 For instance, debates are ongoing about topics like: